ashikur498/Invenory_Management_System/README.md

 ## How to Run the Project

-1. Clone the repository from [GitHub](https://github.com/your-repo-link).
+1. Clone the repository from [GitHub](https://github.com/ashikur498/Invenory_Management_System.git).
 2. Set up the database by importing the provided SQL schema.
 3. Configure database connection details in the project files.
-4. Open the project in an IDE (e.g., Eclipse).
+4. Open the project in an IDE (e.g., Eclipse/netbeans).
 5. Compile and run the application.

 ---